Abdo12KM/Abdo12KM/README.md

 ## 🚀 Professional Overview

-After beginning my academic journey in Medical Studies, I transitioned into coding—bringing strong analytical skills, adaptability, and a passion for building robust, high-performance web apps.
+After spending a few years in Medical School, I've discovered It didn't fit my persona, so I switched my career to CS, bringing strong analytical skills, adaptability, and a passion for building robust, high-performance web apps.
 I love crafting type-safe, secure, and production-grade applications with modern technologies like **Next.js (App Router)**, **TypeScript**, **PostgreSQL**, and many cutting-edge tools.

 ---